Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- In 65 of 82 games this season, Boston and its opponents have combined to total more than 214.5 points.
+- In 65 of 82 games this season, Boston and its opponents have combined to score more than 213.5 points.

-- The average total in Boston's outings this year is 229.4, 14.9 more points than this game's over/under.
+- The average total in Boston's contests this year is 229.4, 15.9 more than this matchup's over/under.

-- So far this season, the Celtics have put together a 45-37-0 record against the spread.

 76ers Betting Records & Stats